yan-michael/BLEChecker/README.md

 ### Why?

-In celebration of 30,000 installations on Google Play, here's the (very simplistic) source code of BLE Checker!
+In celebration of 30,000 installations on Google Play, here's the (very simple) source code of BLE Checker!